Anglo-German Naval Agreement: World Disarmament Conference

 In February 1932, the World Disarmament Conference opened in Geneva.
-Among the more hotly-debated issues at the conference was the German demand for Gleichberechtigung ("equality of armaments", abolishing Part V of Versailles) as opposed to the French demand for sécurité ("security"), maintaining Part V. The British attempted to play the "honest broker" and sought to seek a compromise between the French claim to sécurité and the German claim to Gleichberechtigung, which in practice meant backing the German claim to rearm beyond Part V, but not allowing the Germans to rearm enough to threaten France.
-Several of the British compromise proposals along these lines were rejected by both the French and German delegations as unacceptable.
+Among the most hotly-debated issues at the conference was the German demand for Gleichberechtigung ("equality of armaments", that is, abolishing Part V of Versailles) as opposed to the French demand for sécurité ("security"), maintaining Part V as it was.
+The British attempted to play the "honest broker" and sought to seek a compromise between the French claim to sécurité and the German claim to Gleichberechtigung, which in practice meant backing the German claim to rearm beyond Part V, but not to a level that would allow it to present a real threat to France.
+Several of the British compromise proposals along those lines were rejected by both the French and the German delegations as unacceptable.

-In September 1932, Germany walked out of the conference, claiming it was impossible to achieve Gleichberechtigung.
-By this time, the electoral success of the Nazis had alarmed London, and it was felt unless the Weimar Republic could achieve some dramatic foreign policy success, Hitler might come to power.
-In order to lure the Germans back to Geneva, after several months of strong diplomatic pressure by London on Paris, in December 1932 all the other delegations voted for a British-sponsored resolution that would allow for the "theoretical equality of rights in a system which would provide security for all nations".
+In September 1932, Germany walked out of the conference and claimed it was impossible to achieve Gleichberechtigung.
+By then, the electoral success of the Nazis had alarmed London, and it was felt unless the Weimar Republic could achieve some dramatic foreign policy success, Hitler might come to power.
+To lure the Germans back to Geneva, after several months of strong diplomatic pressure by London on Paris, all of the other delegations voted for a British-sponsored resolution in December 1932 that would allow for the "theoretical equality of rights in a system which would provide security for all nations".
 Germany agreed to return to the conference.
-Thus, before Hitler became Chancellor, it had been accepted that Germany could rearm beyond the limits set by Versailles, though the precise extent of German rearmament was still open to negotiation.
+Thus, before Hitler had become chancellor, it had been accepted that Germany could rearm beyond the limits set by Versailles, but the precise extent of German rearmament was still open to negotiation.

 Adolf Hitler

 During the 1920s, Hitler's thinking on foreign policy went through a dramatic change.
-At the beginning of his political career Hitler was hostile to the UK, considering it an enemy of the Reich.
-However, after the UK opposed the French occupation of the Ruhr in 1923, he came to rank the UK as a potential ally.
-In Mein Kampf, and even more in its sequel, Zweites Buch, Hitler strongly criticised the pre-1914 German government for embarking on a naval and colonial challenge to the British Empire, and in Hitler's view, needlessly antagonizing the UK.
-In Hitler's view, the UK was a fellow "Aryan" power, whose friendship could be won by a German "renunciation" of naval and colonial ambitions against the UK.
-In return for such a "renunciation", Hitler expected an Anglo-German alliance directed at France and the Soviet Union, and the UK's support for the German efforts to acquire Lebensraum in Eastern Europe.
-As the first step towards the Anglo-German alliance, Hitler had written in Mein Kampf of his intention to seek a "sea pact", by which Germany would "renounce" any naval challenge against the UK.
+At the beginning of his political career, Hitler was hostile to Britain and considered it an enemy of the Reich.
+However, after the British opposed the French occupation of the Ruhr in 1923, he came to rank Britain as a potential ally.
+In Mein Kampf and even more in its sequel, Zweites Buch, Hitler strongly criticised the pre-1914 German government for embarking on a naval and colonial challenge to the British Empire and in Hitler's view, needlessly antagonising Britain.
+In Hitler's view, Britain was a fellow "Aryan" power, whose friendship could be won by a German "renunciation" of naval and colonial ambitions against Britain.
+In return for such a "renunciation", Hitler expected an Anglo-German alliance against France (Britain's centuries-old rival, but recent ally) and the Soviet Union and concomitant British support for the German efforts to acquire Lebensraum in Eastern Europe.
+As the first step towards the Anglo-German alliance, Hitler had written in Mein Kampf of his intention to seek a "sea pact", by which Germany would "renounce" any naval challenge against Britain.